kirokuan/jekyll/_posts/2016-10-18-Setup-Test-Env-With-Typescript-And-Webpack.md

 layout: post
 title: "Setup Test Environment with Typescript and Webpack"
 date: 2016-10-18 00:00:00
-tags: Typescript Javascript QUnit Webpack chutzpah requirejs karma
+tags: Typescript Javascript QUnit Webpack chutzpah requirejs karma tests
 description: Try to setup environment for typescript which is packed with webpack
 ---